Casting Cost Comparison: Aluminum vs Bronze for Industrial Buyers

 At the end of its service life, the scrap value of a part contributes to its lifecycle cost recovery.

-High-volume runs (>10,000 units)?
-Aluminum’s die casting cost efficiency excels.
-Lower volumes?
-Bronze via sand casting may be more economical.
+High-volume orders (>10,000 units)?
+Aluminum’s die casting provides lower unit costs.
+Low to medium volumes?
+Bronze via sand casting may be more cost-effective.

-Bronze’s superior machinability reduces post-cast processing time and tool wear—especially in tight-tolerance applications.
+Bronze’s higher machinability can shorten post-cast processing time and reduce tool wear in tight-tolerance applications.

-At YISHANG, a certified OEM/ODM custom casting supplier, we help industrial buyers in 50+ countries evaluate their designs and find the optimal balance of cost and performance.
+YISHANG, a certified OEM/ODM custom casting partner, supports industrial buyers across 50+ countries, helping evaluate designs and identify the best balance of cost, durability, and performance.

-Request a free custom casting quote or technical review—we’re here to help you reduce risk, cut lifecycle costs, and build smarter from the start.
+Request a custom casting quote or technical review today—our team helps reduce risk, optimize lifecycle costs, and achieve smarter production from the start.

 We'd like to work with you